-- 1. Introduce students to electric vehicles by showing Energy 101: Electric Vehicle Basics energy.gov/eere/electricvehicles/electric-vehicle-basics - 2.
+- 1. Introduce students to EVs by showing "Energy 101: Electric Vehicle Basics" found at www.energy.gov/eere/videos/energy-101-electric-vehicles. - 2.
 As a class, review energy transformation types by filling in the "Energy Transformations" student worksheet. - 3.
 Discuss with the class how the motor works in a fuel powered car and an electric car. - 4.
-Distribute "Energy in an Electric Car" student worksheet.
+Distribute the "Energy in an Electric Car" student worksheet.
 Instruct students to label as many different energy transformations as possible for each part of the electric car.